πŸ’©

 Stage 2: Awareness.
 This is where it starts.
 You read a headline and something feels off, but you can't articulate why.
 You notice yourself getting angry at an article and think "wait, am I supposed to be angry right now?"
 You start pausing before you share.
 This stage is uncomfortable.
 It's supposed to be.

 Stage 3: Analytical.
 Now you can name what's happening.
-"That's a half-truth, they left out the comparison data."
-"This headline doesn't match the article."
+"That headline doesn't match the article."
+"That claim is a straight-up hoax, here's the debunk."
 "That's in-group/out-group framing."
 You're slow at it.
 You have to think through each check deliberately.
 Like a new cook reading every line of the recipe.
 But you're catching things you never would have caught before.

 Stage 4: Instinctive.
 The framework becomes automatic.
 You read a headline and your brain runs the checks without being asked.
 You watch a TikTok and you clock the ominous music, the rapid cuts, the text overlay trick before the video even finishes.
 You develop what experienced journalists call "a nose for it."
 Except now everyone can have that nose, not just people who went to J-school.